thegetty/artistryinbronze/content/conservation-and-analysis/35-casaletto.md

 Degradation processes occur as the object reacts to its archaeological burial and post-excavation environments (storage or exhibition).
 These reactions represent a big challenge for the conservation of metallic artworks, especially in the case of ancient bronzes.
 Copper-based artifacts may suffer from a pronounced electrochemical corrosion caused mainly by the presence of unstable species (chlorine) that could induce active cyclic copper corrosion, also known as “bronze disease.”

 In the framework of several international and national projects carried out in the last decade,[^2] we investigated the corrosion products of a large number of ancient bronze artifacts excavated in the Mediterranean Basin as a function of the chemical composition, the metallurgical features of the alloy, the archaeological context, and the post-burial degradation.
 The chemical, physical, morphological, and metallurgical characterization of bronzes sampled in different conservation conditions was performed by means of scanning electron microscopy coupled with energy dispersive spectrometry (SEM-EDS), X-ray photoelectron spectroscopy (XPS), X-ray diffraction (XRD), and optical microscopy (OM).
 The results provided good insight into the corrosion layers and evidenced the nearly universal presence of chlorine as cuprous chloride (CuCl).
 A complex microchemical structure of the corrosion products, grown during the long archaeological burial, was frequently detected.
-The most common copper corrosion products are listed in [table 35.1](#table-35.1); the dangerous basic chlorides resulting from “bronze disease” are marked with asterisks.
+The most common copper corrosion products are listed in [table 35.1](#table-35.1).
+The dangerous basic chlorides resulting from “bronze disease” are marked with asterisks.

 {{< q-table id="35.1" scale=".8" border="horizontal" >}}

-Long-term stability of Cu-based artworks is deeply affected by the cyclic copper (Cu) corrosion induced by air exposure (RH>35%) of the reactive cuprous chloride (CuCl) that is located at the interface between external corrosion products and the surviving core metal matrix ([fig. 35.1a](#35.1a)).[^3] Pitting corrosion attacks develop underneath the corrosion products, deep in internal areas of the alloy, with typical pinpoint forms (pits) or craters, and only later appear on the surface.
-At this point, the state of conservation of the artifacts is irremediably compromised ([fig. 35.1b](#35.1b)), and an appropriate stabilization intervention is necessary to prevent further damage.
+Long-term stability of Cu-based artworks is deeply affected by the cyclic copper (Cu) corrosion induced by air exposure (RH>35%) of the reactive cuprous chloride (CuCl) that is located at the interface between external corrosion products and the surviving core metal matrix.[^3] Pitting corrosion attacks develop underneath the corrosion products, deep in internal areas of the alloy, with typical pinpoint forms (pits) or craters, and only later appear on the surface.
+At this point, the state of conservation of the artifacts is irremediably compromised ([fig. 35.1](#35.1)), and an appropriate stabilization intervention is necessary to prevent further damage.

+{{< q-figure id="35.1" >}}

 Results of the XPS curve-fitting of the Cu 2p<sub>3/2</sub> photoelectron peak from the surface of a pure bronze alloy and from various archaeological artifacts corroded by “bronze disease” are shown here ([fig. 35.2](#35.2a)).
 In a pure bronze alloy, the Cu 2p<sub>3/2</sub> photoelectron signal consists of a single component centered at a binding energy (BE) value around 932.0 eV, that is assigned to Cu<sup>0</sup>, Cu<sup>+1</sup> species on the surface (see [fig. 35.2a](#35.2a)).
 In corroded bronze samples, the presence of a second component located at BE = 934.5 eV in the XPS Cu 2p<sub>3/2</sub> spectrum clearly indicates a fraction of Cu<sup>+2</sup> species on the surface, whose relative quantity is related to the extent of corrosion suffered by the ancient bronzes (see [figs. 35.2b–c](fig. 35.2b)).